South Africa's Capitec bank reports 15% rise in profit

-JOHANNESBURG, April 18 (Reuters) - South African lender Capitec CPIJ.J on Tuesday reported a 15% rise in annual profit, on the upper end of its forecast range.
+JOHANNESBURG, April 18 (Reuters) - South African lender Capitec CPIJ.J on Tuesday reported a 15% rise in annual profit, on the upper end of its forecast range, helped by higher interest rates and loan, investment and insurance transactions.

 The bank's headline earnings per share - the main profit measure in South Africa - stood at 8,420 cents in the year to Feb.
 28, versus 7,300 cents a year earlier.